 We were working with a financial company last week who was looking to buy some stock photos from our library they could use on their Hybrid Long Term Care Insurance web-site.
-They wanted pictures of seniors who were having health issues tp convey to their readers what their Hybrid Long Term Care Insurance Stock Photos offers.
-I had no idea on what they were referring to so I asked them to send me some back ground info on Hybrid Long Term Care Insurance.
+They wanted pictures of seniors who were having health issues to convey to their readers what their Hybrid Long Term Care Insurance Stock Photos offers.
+I had no idea what they were referring to so I asked them to send me some background info on Hybrid Long Term Care Insurance.
 They sent me a Q&A to help:

 We have some follow on questions, and perhaps we could chat sometime this week to go over these and other items.
 These questions are ones we are asking across all the policy and company options:

 - Will the benefits apply overseas?
 If so, are there any countries that are excluded?

 - If we sign up now, do we ever have to “renew” the policy?

 - Can we use a partial amount of the lifetime maximum and have the remainder left over for future use?

 - What does the 5-year time span mean?
 Does it mean that from your first request or claim that you must use the remainder in the next 5 years?
 It was confusing to see the Hybrid Long Term Care Insurance lifetime maximum and also a time duration

 - Does the yearly premium stay the same?

 - Do all the policies stop requiring premiums while you are making a claim against the policy?